February 17, 2020

 All of the data you can find (customer information, sales, follower trends, subscriptions, returning customers, the frequency of repeated purchases, and even word of mouth) should be used to drive decision making.
 Don’t be discouraged by the fact that you will have to deal with big data from within and outside the enterprise that comes in a variety of forms.

 We work with all types of data.
-Our task as software consultants is to create a driver for each type of data.
+Our task as IT consultants is to create a driver for each type of data.
 These drivers help us work with any data type, regardless of where or who it came from or its initial storage format.
 By developing drivers and enabling subsequent processing, we deliver easy-to-digest results in a universally accepted format.
 But above all, knowing how to work with different data sources is crucial, and the first step in data processing is determining the type of data source.

 At this stage, we build a frontend where data processing output is uniform, easily consumable for the average user, and readily available to the right players who have the power to transform business decisions into accomplishable goals.
 Make sure decision-makers have real-time access to this frontend via any device and mobile network.
 The more you visualize, the faster the data can be consumed.